Fluids and Latent Heat of Evaporation

-The input of energy required by a change of state from liquid to vapor at constant temperature, is called the latent heat of vaporization.
-When a liquid undergoes a change to vapor state at normal boiling point, the temperature of the liquid will not rise beyond the temperature of the boiling point.
+The input energy required to change the state from liquid to vapor at constant temperature is called the latent heat of vaporization.
+When a liquid vaporize at the normal boiling point the temperature of the liquid will not rise beyond the temperature of the boiling point.

-The specific latent heat of vaporization is the amount of heat required to convert unit mass of a liquid into the vapor without a change in temperature.
+"heat required to convert a unit mass of a liquid into vapor without a change in temperature".

 Acetic acid 402 173